kennydude/t5/README.md

 More soon haha, this is currently very WIP

+## How to use

+	var t5 = require("t5");
+	tpl = t5.compile( "html string here" );
+	var buildFunction = tpl.build();
+	var manageClass = tpl.manageClass;

+buildFunction is a function which takes two parameters `ent` and `data`.
+This is because the nodejs modules don't work too well with dynamically creating functions :(

+manageClass is a string which will generate a class based on the name attribute (defaults to TPL), which can be initialised on the client like so:

+	var ins = new TPL( element, data );

+This allows you to dynamically change stuff.

+The result is a very limited `T5Result` class to ensure all of the ugly-ness is hidden away and only useful results are provided for you to use.

 ## Building

 This requires gulp and running `npm install`, but the default gulp task